vijayraavi/elasticsearch/README.md

 ----------

-- **[API Design][APIDesign]** describes the issues that you should consider when designing a web API..
+- **[API Design][APIDesign]** describes the issues that you should consider when designing a web API.

-- **[API Implementation][APIImplementation]** focusses on best practices for implementing a web API and publishing it to make it available to client applications.
+- **[API Implementation][APIImplementation]** focuses on recommended practices for implementing a web API and publishing it to make it available to client applications.

 - **[Autoscaling Guidance][AutoscalingGuidance]** summarizes considerations for taking advantage of the elasticity of cloud-hosted environments while easing management overhead by reducing the need for an operator to continually monitor the performance of a system and make decisions about adding or removing resources.

-- **[Background Jobs Guidance][BackgroundJobsGuidance]** describes the options available, and best practices for implementing tasks that should be performed in the background, independently from any foreground or interactive operations.
+- **[Background Jobs Guidance][BackgroundJobsGuidance]** describes the available options and recommended practices for implementing tasks that should be performed in the background, independently from any foreground or interactive operations.

 - **[Content Delivery Network (CDN) Guidance][CDNGuidance]** provides general guidance and good practice for using the CDN to minimize the load on your applications, and maximize availability and performance.